apsislabs/apsisio/posts/2016-03-14-work-and-passion.md

 date: 2016-03-14
 ---

+> [!NOTE]
+> Niall is no longer at Apsis (though still a great friend).
+We have chosen to leave up this intro blog post because
+> we believe it speaks to a bit more than just his joining the company.
+As time has worn on, some of the materials
+> he linked to are no longer at their original location.
+When necessary, we have linked to the WayBackMachine to
+> preserve Niall's original intent.

 Hi, I'm Niall.
 I'm the third hire (fifth including founders) at Apsis.

 The first thing you ought to know about me is that I disdain work.
-I aspire at all times to [idleness](http://www.zpub.com/notes/idle.html).
+I aspire at all times to [idleness](https://web.archive.org/web/20160320161628/http://www.zpub.com/notes/idle.html).
 I refuse to search for some great *passion* in my employment[^1] despite digesting years of well-meaning propaganda to the contrary.

 Granted, there exist some people who have truly come alive in their work.
 People who have found purpose in their own lives, who perhaps are making the world meaningfully better for others or expanding the frontiers of our collective knowledge.
 We read about them in magazines and biographies.
 Let us freely admire and envy them, if we wish, but let us not stake our own happiness on the odds of becoming an exception to a rule.[^2]  For most of us, our jobs will be a means to some other end.